-B Special Procedures for E00-114
+B Special Procedures for E08-011

-Shift workers should read the "HAPPEX Run Plan" which is available in the counting room (hardcopy) as well as linked from the HAPPEX web page.
-Each shift requires a shift leader, cryotarget operator, and third worker.
+Each shift requires a shift leader, and a cryotarget operator.
 The shift leader has the standard duties of shift leader to ensure proper data taking, log all activity, and fill out the Beam Accounting form.
 In addition, the shift leader is required to work as a Compton Polarimeter operator.
-Training for the Compton Polarimeter will be arranged by David Lhuillier and Sirish Nanda.
+Training for the Compton Polarimeter will be arranged by Sirish Nanda.
 The cryotarget operator should focus on cryotarget operation.
 Training is arranged by Jian-Ping Chen.
-The third shift worker will run the DAQ and online analysis codes.
+The third shift worker, if present, will run the DAQ and online analysis codes.
+Otherwise, these duties fall to the shift leader.

-HAPPEX uses the "standard" Hall A equipment whose use and safety procedures are documented in the Hall A OSP (Operation Safety Procedures) available from the Hall A web page.
-We use the two septum magnets and for E00-114we use the helium cryo-target.
-During some runs we use "standard" detector package.
-In addition to "standard" equipment we use equipment specific to HAPPEX, which I divide up into equipment that was new in 2004 (therefore already tested) and equipment that is new in 2005.
+PVDIS uses the "standard" Hall A equipment whose use and safety procedures are documented in the Hall A OSP (Operation Safety Procedures) available from the Hall A web page.
+E08-011 also uses the deuterium cryo-target.
+For some calibration studies, we use components of the "standard" detector package (primarily the vertical drift chambers).
+In addition to "standard" equipment we use equipment specific to PVDIS.
+This equipment consists of a luminosity monitor, counting DAQ and beam dithering system.